Bruce Thornton (classicist)

 Bruce S. Thornton (born August 2, 1953) is an American classicist at California State University, Fresno, and research fellow at Stanford University's Hoover Institution.

 Biography

-Thornton received a Bachelor of Arts in Latin from the University of California at Los Angeles in 1975, and a PhD in Comparative Literature in 1983.
+Thornton received a Bachelor of Arts in Latin from the University of California at Los Angeles in 1975, and a Ph.D. in comparative literature in 1983.
 He had studied Greek, Latin, and English literature for his doctorate.

 Currently Thornton is research fellow and W. Glenn Campbell and Rita Ricardo-Campbell National Fellow (2009–2010 and 2010–2011) at Stanford University's Hoover Institution.
 He is a Shillman Journalism Fellow at the David Horowitz Freedom Center.

 Thornton has lectured at the Smithsonian Institution in Washington, D.C.
 He also appeared on ABC's Politically Incorrect with Bill Maher, and is a contributor to the conservative website CaliforniaRepublic.org.

 Thornton lives in Fresno with his wife and two sons.

 Work

 History

 Thornton has described his opinions as opposed to the dominant, mainstream historical tradition about the Enlightenment.
 He is an admirer of historian Christopher Dawson.
 He also subscribes to the 'Athens versus Jerusalem' thesis of Leo Strauss, in which the interplay between classical Greek ideologies of rationality and the Judaeo-Christian spiritual philosophies resulted in the creation of Western civilization.